-The bulls have all been fed together from the first week in Oct to sale day.
+The bulls have all been fed together from the second week in October to sale day.
 The ration consists of ground corn, ground hay, silage, and an all-natural wheat and soy protein supplement from Cache Feeds.
 Our goal is to average 3.3 pounds A.D.G.
 We do keep average daily gain records, but this is not a feed test to see which bulls grow the fastest.
 We believe that fat bulls, or bulls that gain too fast, are prone to have problems in the future.
 The 3.3# per day gain is enough growth for a group, knowing some will exceed this rate due to genetics or due to the bull’s ability to consume more feed or convert feed to pounds more efficiently than others.
 Good temperament and environment also play a role in average daily gain.
 The average daily gain will be available sale day.

 Vaccinations and Wormer

 Prior to entering the feedlot, the bulls were given Vista Once SQ or Bovi-Shield Gold One Shot or Pyramid 5 Plus Presponce SQ and a 7 or 8-Way with somnus.
 In the feedlot, the two year old bulls and yearling bulls have been vaccinated with Inforce 3, Myco-Bac B, and Fusogard, poured with Dectomax, and Clean-Up II.